hDyat/FPGA_BLDC_controller/README.md

-This project was my final project to fulfill undergraduate degree at Hasanuddin University
+This project is about bldc motor controller using FPGA.